Syllabus for GER-312

 Before submitting your first assignment, check with your mentor to determine whether your word processing software is compatible with your mentor's software.
 If so, you can submit your work as you prepared it.
 If not, save your assignment as a rich-text (.rtf) file, using the Save As command of your software program.
 Rich text retains basic formatting and can be read by any other word processing program.

 Biological Aspects of Aging requires you to take a proctored midterm examination.
-The midterm covers the course material in modules 1-3.
-The examination is two hours long and is closed-book.
+The midterm covers the course material in modules 1-3 and contains multiple choice and short essay questions.
+This examination is two hours long and is closed-book.
+The Examinations section of the course space contains a study guide for the midterm.

 You are on your honor not to cheat during the exam.
 Cheating means: